The Mau Forest: A Global Concern

 NWNL: Christian, thank you for your dedication to this task and for your time clarifying the many complex issues.
 You have presented many answers that have obviously been carefully thought out and considered from many angles by the Mau Forest Task Force.

-[Posted by NWNL on January 21, 2018. — Transcription edited for clarity by Alison M. Jones, NWNL Director.
+[Posted by NWNL on January 21, 2018. — Transcription edited and condensed for clarity by Alison M. Jones, NWNL Director.
 Our Interview Guidelines describe the NWNL protocol for editing raw transcripts.]

 All images © Alison M. Jones.
 All rights reserved.